-A general depiction of our conditioning approach is provided in Fig. \ref{fig:graphical abstract}.
+A general depiction of our conditioning approach is provided in Figure \ref{fig:graphical abstract}.
 Formally, we condition the backward process of DDPMs on a context vector $\bm{c}$ as follows

 We use an image encoder $F_{enc}$ to achieve a latent representation $\bm{c} = F_{enc}(\bm{x}_0)$ of the input image $\bm{x}_0$ where $\bm{c} \in \mathbb{R}^d$ with $d$ as conditioning dimension. \\ To integrate the context vector $\bm{c}$, we manipulate the denoising Unet of the DDPM.
 Therefore, we individually adapt the features $\bm{f}_i \in \mathbb{R}^{H_i,W_i,C_i}$ at each level of the denoising Unet based on $\bm{c}$ where $H_i$, $W_i$ and $C_i$ are the respective feature map dimensions.
 To achieve this, we adapt the time step conditioning of DDPMs as follows.
 First, the time step is encoded using a sinusoidal position embedding.
-Next, $t$ is projected to a vector $\bm{c}_t \in \mathbb{R}^{d}$, by a multi-layer perceptron (MLP I).
+Next, $t$ is projected to a vector $\bm{c}_t \in \mathbb{R}^{d}$ by a multi-layer perceptron (MLP I).
 Subsequently, we concatenate the context vector $\bm{c}$ and the time step vector $\bm{c}_t$, resulting in a conditioning vector $\bm{c}' \in \mathbb{R}^{2 \cdot d}$.
 Finally, $\bm{c}'$ is projected to $\bm{c}_{proj}' \in \mathbb{R}^{2\cdot C_i}$ by another multi-layer perceptron (MLP II) at each feature level $i$.
 The vector $\bm{c}_{proj}'$ is then split into half, where the first and last $C_i$ elements resemble the scaling factor $\gamma$ and the shift value $\beta$.